Key takeaways:

 Stay one step ahead of data breaches

 For small and mid-sized businesses, vulnerability awareness supports smarter decisions and steadier growth.
-Instead of reacting to incidents, you move forward with clarity and control.
+Instead of reacting to incidents, you move forward with calm and control, especially with your own data breach response plan.

-We partner with you for the long term with robust website security tools, SSL certificates, monitoring solutions, and managed hosting that help protect you.
+We partner with you for the long term by providing robust website security tools, SSL certificates, monitoring solutions, and managed hosting that help protect you.
 With a stronger foundation in place, you can focus on building your breakthrough with confidence.

-For additional guidance, watch Cybersecurity for Small Business Owners with CISO Tony Murphy below.
+For additional guidance, watch Cybersecurity for Small Business Owners with CISO Tony Murphy.